Documentation

 Writing Markdown

-Yes you’re going to learn to write a new language now.
+Yes, you’re going to learn to write in a new language now.
 So markdown is like plain text with some special characters here and there.
 It allows you to write simple text that gets rendered as HTML.
 If you don’t know HTML, that’s fine.
 In fact, markdown was actually invented for non-technical people to write content for the web.
 Let’s go over the basics you will need to write your docs.

 Headings